Keren-Wang-SE/comp90024-notes/README.md

     - Grid computing
         - Refer to the top
     - Cluster Computing
-        - Clusters tend to be tightly coupled, e.g. a bunch of servers in a rack with high speed interconnects
+        - **Clusters tend to be tightly coupled**, e.g. a bunch of servers in a rack with high speed interconnects
         - Example
             - Super computer
     - Cloud Computing